Create a scorecard using AI (with resources)

-Resources can be included in the scorecard generation request so the model uses your uploaded documents as context, not only the prompt, producing more accurate, context-aware scorecards aligned with internal rubrics.
+Resources can be included in the scorecard generation request so the model uses your uploaded documents as context, not only the prompt.
+This produces more accurate scorecards that align with your internal rubrics.

 Why use it?

-• Grounded in your docs — Criteria reflect playbooks and policies, not generic templates.
+- Grounded in your docs: criteria reflect your playbooks and policies, not generic templates.

 Prerequisites